EinfachEli08/3DSCraft/README.md

 ## Features

 * An infinte world(in theory)
-* Two different world generators
+* Multiple world generators (Superflat, Normal and Custom)
 * Blocks, of multiple variants, can be broken and placed down to build structures
 * A basic inventory system
 * Saving and loading, multiple worlds